Aishams33/Project-Computer-Drug-Discovery/README.md

 # Project-Computer-Drug-Discovery
 A workflow created using tools from the OpenEye Software.
-This workflow focused on finding an inhibitor for the enzyme Tyrosine Decarboxylase.
+This workflow focused on finding an inhibitor for the enzyme Tyrosine Decarboxylase of E.faecalis.

 # Requirements
 - OpenEye license